RenderKit/openvkl/doc/api.md

 ---------------------------

 To use the API, one of the implemented backends must be loaded.
-Currently the only one that exists is the ISPC driver.
-ISPC in the name here just refers to the implementation language -- it can also be used from the C99/C++ APIs.
-To load the module that implements the ISPC driver:
+Currently the only one that exists is the CPU device.
+To load the module that implements the CPU device:

-    vklLoadModule("ispc_driver");
+    vklLoadModule("cpu_device");

-The driver then needs to be instantiated:
+The device then needs to be instantiated:

-    VKLDriver driver = vklNewDriver("ispc");
+    VKLDevice device = vklNewDevice("cpu");

-By default, the ISPC driver selects the maximum supported SIMD width (and associated ISA) for the system.
-Optionally, a specific width may be requested using the `ispc_4`, `ispc_8`, or `ispc_16` driver names.
+By default, the CPU device selects the maximum supported SIMD width (and associated ISA) for the system.
+Optionally, a specific width may be requested using the `cpu_4`, `cpu_8`, or `cpu_16` device names.
 Note that the system must support the given width (SSE4.1 for 4-wide, AVX for 8-wide, and AVX512 for 16-wide).

-Once a driver is created, you can call
+Once a device is created, you can call

-    void vklDriverSetInt(VKLDriver, const char *name, int val);
+    void vklDeviceSetInt(VKLDevice, const char *name, int val);
-    void vklDriverSetString(VKLDriver, const char *name, const char *val);
+    void vklDeviceSetString(VKLDevice, const char *name, const char *val);

-to set parameters on the driver.
+to set parameters on the device.
 The following parameters are understood by all
-drivers:
+devices:

   ------ -------------- --------------------------------------------------------
   Type   Name           Description